-I am your Liberal Democrat Parliamentary candidate for Bath, a committed pro-European and environmentalist.
+I am your Liberal Democrat MP for Bath, a committed pro-European and environmentalist.

 I was born in Hanover, Germany with an early start in politics at school.
 Back then, I campaigned with the anti-nuclear movement when a disused salt mine near Hanover was earmarked as a permanent nuclear waste storage facility.

 I met my husband in Berlin.
 We married in 1989, the year the Berlin Wall came down.